Babesia: In humans

 Signs of infection with B. microti usually arise one to eight weeks after a bite from an infectious tick.

 Infections from B. divergens have a shorter latent period, usually ranging from one to three weeks.
 The severity of B. microti infections varies.
 For 25% of cases in adults and 50% of cases in children, the disease is asymptomatic or mild with flu-like symptoms.
 In other cases, symptoms are characterized by irregular fevers, chills, headaches, general lethargy, pain, and malaise.
-In severe cases effects of parasitic multiplication, symptoms like hemolytic anemia, jaundice, shortness of breath, and hemoglobinuria have been documented.
+In severe cases, effects of parasitic multiplication, symptoms such as hemolytic anemia, jaundice, shortness of breath, and hemoglobinuria have been documented.
 Individuals with normal immune function and healthy spleens often recover without treatment.

 Splenectomized patients are more susceptible to contracting the disease and can die within five to eight days of symptom onset.
 They have severe hemolytic anemia, and occasional hepatomegaly has been documented.
 Parasitemia levels can reach up to 85% in patients without spleens, compared to 1–10% in individuals with spleens and effective immune systems.

 Complications include acute respiratory failure, congestive heart failure, and kidney failure.
 Infections can be fatal in 5–10% of hospitalized patients, with increased risk of death in the immunosuppressed, the elderly, and those also infected with Lyme disease.

 B. divergens infections have a much higher fatality rate (42%) and present with more severe symptoms.
 Infected individuals experience hemoglobinuria followed by jaundice, a persistently high fever, chills, and sweats.
 If left untreated, B. divergens infections can develop into shock-like symptoms with pulmonary edema and kidney failure.